Erev Rosh Hashanah:

 Second Evening of Rosh Hashanah:

-4. One should wear a new garment for candle lighting / the second evening meal.
-It
+6. One should wear a new garment for candle lighting / kiddush at the second evening meal.
+Have

-is questionable as to whether one can make a “Shehechiyanu” blessing on any
+7. It is questionable as to whether one can make a “Shehechiyanu” blessing on any fruits.
+The only

 Second day of Rosh Hashanah:

-2. We make Havdalah after 7:42 PM by saying the blessing "Borei Pri Hagofen" &
+2. We make Havdalah after 7:49 PM by saying the blessing "Borei Pri Hagofen" & "Hamavdil" at the

 Rosh Hashanah: Yehi Ratzon – Symbolic Foods Text and Instructions